oliviawestmacottssw/SSW.Rules.Content/rules/do-you-link-similar-threads-with-similar-subjects/rule.md

 Often there are two email threads that have separate tasks in them, but that both relate to a very similar topic.
 In this case, it can be useful to give them the same subject, with a number afterwards to differentiate them.

-​​Example:
+Example:

 SSW Rules - Add 'please update this rule' button #1

 SSW Rules - Add 'please update this rule' button #2

-Read [Do you realize the importance of a good email Subject?](/Pages/ImportanceOfAGoodSubject.aspx) for more on good email subjects.​
+Read [Do you realize the importance of a good email Subject?](/Pages/ImportanceOfAGoodSubject.aspx) for more on good email subjects.